c6fc/spellcraft-aws-auth/README.md

 Exposes an instance of the AWS-SDK v2 as `aws` for all native function executions.

+## JavaScript native functions

+*	`aws` - Wraps the authenticated instantiation of the AWS-SDK to allow for direct API calls
+*	`aws_auth` - Returns a cached result of STS getCallerIdentity; most useful for dependent module integration.

 ## Exposed module functions

 Exposes the following functions to JSonnet through the import module: